Geethapranay1/news-backend/README.md

 5. **Error Handling and Logging**:
    - Implement robust error handling and logging for better debugging and user experience.

-## API Documentation

-Detailed API documentation, including request and response formats, is available in the API.md

 ## Getting Started

 1. Clone the repository: